A Unified View of Group Fairness Tradeoffs Using Partial Information Decomposition

+Early works on impossibility results among different fairness measures highlight the challenges of simultaneously satisfying multiple group fairness criteria~\cite{chouldechova2017fair, kleinberg2016inherent, NIPS2016_9d268236, pleiss2017fairness,Barocas2016BigDD}.
+Notably, \cite{bell2023possibility} challenges the practical implications of the impossibility theorem, showing that fairness across multiple criteria is more achievable than previously believed.
+Similarly,~\cite{hsu2022pushing} presents an integer-programming-based framework for optimizing post-processing methods to simultaneously satisfy multiple fairness criteria under small violations while maintaining a minimal reduction in model performance.
+However, the nuanced interrelationships among different measures of unfairness, specifically explaining when they will be in agreement and when they will be in disagreement leading to potential tradeoffs has received limited attention.

+Information-theoretic measures have been used to quantify group fairness in existing literature \cite{kamishima2012fairness,calmon2017optimized,ghassami2018fairness,dutta2021fairness,dutta2020information,cho2020fair,baharlouei2019r,grari2019fairness,10.1109/ISIT45174.2021.9517723,galhotra2022causal,NEURIPS2022_fd5013ea,kairouz2022generating}.
+For instance, \cite{ghassami2018fairness,dutta2021fairness} have already used mutual information and conditional mutual information to quantify statistical parity, equalized odds, and predictive parity.
+Closely related to our work,~\cite{hertweck2022gradual} explores whether fairness measures can be gradually compatible using these information-theoretic quantifications and chain rule, also showing that some fairness criteria can be simultaneously improved through fairness-regularized predictors.
+Our work dives deeper into this nuanced tradeoff among the three group fairness measures leveraging a body of work in information theory called Partial Information Decomposition (PID) that goes beyond chain rule, delineating regions of agreement and disagreement.

-PID is recently gaining traction across various ML applications~\cite{dutta2023review,dutta2020information,dutta2021fairness,hamman2023demystifying,ehrlich2022partial,tax2017partial,liang2023quantifying,wollstadt2023rigorous,mohamadi2023more,pakman2021estimating}.
-It is particularly noteworthy in the realm of algorithmic fairness ~\cite{dutta2023review,dutta2020information,dutta2021fairness,hamman2023demystifying}. \cite{dutta2020information} leverages PID to dissect total disparity in decision-making into exempt and non-exempt components.
-Similarly, \cite{hamman2023demystifying} employs PID to study the interplay between global and local fairness in federated learning.
+PID is recently gaining traction across various ML applications~\cite{dutta2023review,dutta2020information,dutta2021fairness,hamman2023demystifying,tax2017partial,liang2023quantifying,mohamadi2023more,pakman2021estimating,halder2024quantifying,venkatesh2023capturing}.
+It is particularly noteworthy in the realm of algorithmic fairness~\cite{dutta2023review,dutta2020information,dutta2021fairness,hamman2023demystifying}.
+Prior work~\cite{dutta2020information,dutta2021fairness} leverages PID to dissect total disparity in decision-making into exempt and non-exempt components depending on which features they came from.
+Another work~\cite{hamman2023demystifying} leverages PID to analyze the trade-offs between global and local fairness in a federated learning setting, identifying three sources of unfairness, and formulates a convex optimization problem to define the theoretical limits of accuracy and fairness trade-offs.
 We also refer to \cite{dutta2023review} for a survey of PID in fairness and explainability.
-Understanding tradeoffs and agreement disagreement between unfairness measures using PID has not been studied.
-In this work, our objective is to develop a unified information-theoretic framework that effectively delineates the fundamental limits and trade-offs among the existing unfairness measures: statistical parity, equalized odds, and predictive parity.
+Understanding tradeoffs and agreement disagreement between the three canonical group fairness measures, namely statistical parity, equalized odds, and predictive parity, using PID has not been studied.
+We aim to develop a unified information-theoretic framework that effectively formalizes the fundamental limits and trade-offs among these three unfairness measures.